milind-prajapat/Devanagari-Character-Recognition/README.md

 Boosting     |     0.8571      |     0.9444    |    0.8571  |  0.8862

 ## Features
-1. **Word segmentation** enables character recognition from paragraphs, preserving the order of the words
+1. **Word segmentation** enables character recognition of paragraphs, preserving the order of the words
-2. **Character segmentation** enables character recognition from a word
+2. **Character segmentation** enables character recognition of a word
 3. **Image Processing** enables the segmentation of slanted words and characters, and *svar* having a *matra*
 4. **Data augmentation** using image data generator class, rotated, shifted, sheared and zoomed
 5. **Convolution neural network** combined with a deep neural network